virtual-labs/exp-digital-elevation-model-nitk/experiment/experiment-name.md

-## Extraction of Topographical features using Digital Elevation Model
+## Extraction of Topographical features using DEM data